SmarterApp/RDW_Documentation/docs/API-Ingest.md

 accessibility features available during testing.

 #### Create Accommodation Import Request
 Accepts payloads in the Smarter Balanced [Accessibility Configuration Specification][2] format.
+This end point can be used to either import new accommodation configuration or update the existing ones.

 There are two ways of posting content: with a raw body of type `application/xml` or form-data (file upload).